MKLab-ITI/JGNN/tutorials/Primitives.md

  `Tensor setRowName(String rowName)` | arithmetic | For naming what kind of information matrix rows hold (e.g. `"samples"`).
  `Tensor setColName(String colName)` | arithmetic | For naming what kind of information matrix columns hold (e.g. `"features"`).
  `Tensor setDimensionName(String rowName, String colName)` | arithmetic | A shorthand of calling `setRowName(rowName).setColName(colName)`.

-:bulb: Arithmetic operations, *including* matrix multiplication and copying, automatically infer dimension names in the result to make sure that only compatible data types are compared.
+Arithmetic operations, *including* matrix multiplication and copying, automatically infer dimension names in the result to make sure that only compatible data types are compared.
 Dimension names can be freely changed for any Tensor *without* backtracking changes (even for see-through data types, such as the outcome of asTransposed()).

+:bulb: Matrices effectively have three dimension names: for their rows, columns, and inner data as long as they are treated as tensors.